mstorath/CircleMedianFilter/README.md

 - From Matlab: Run CMF_install.m in the Matlab console and follow the demos
 - From C++: Compile CMF_library.cpp.
 The relevant functions are medfiltCirc2D and medfiltCirc2DQuant.
 Their usage is described as comment in the CMF_library.cpp file.

+## References
+### How to cite
+- M. Storath, A. Weinmann.
+[Fast median filtering for phase or orientation data.](https://doi.org/10.1109/TPAMI.2017.2692779) IEEE Transactions on Pattern Analysis and Machine Intelligence, 40(3):639-652, 2018
+### User applications
+- S. Quan et al. Derivation of the Orientation Parameters in Built-Up Areas: With Application to Model-Based Decomposition.
+IEEE Transactions on Geoscience and Remote Sensing, 2018